b-riemann/ZyX/README.md

 ## Requirements

 The computations require Python and Scipy (see [requirements.txt](requirements.txt)).
-Also, for the 2d features, [autograd](https://github.com/HIPS/autograd) is required.
 It is recommended to use a modern Linux distribution, although a setup in Windows should be possible in principle.

 To execute the example notebook, it is recommended to also install [JupyterLab or Jupyter Notebook](https://jupyter.org).